1. 705. 304. 6246

-Although some doctors say that there’s no good way to prevent infections – they do occur, here are some simple tips and good habits you can incorporate to reduce your risk of UTIs.
+Although some doctors say that there’s no good way to prevent infections – they just occur, it is worth to know and remember that incorporating healthy habits into your lifestyle can greatly reduce your risk of UTIs.

 Drinking enough water, preferably purified and room-temperature, keeps the bladder empty and free of bacteria.
 However, there are three general rules of thumb to follow; therefore, you should drink: